applctv/scalding-orc/README.md

 # Predicate pushdown

-Note: predicate pushdown is a hint to the Orc Reader to skip some rows, but is not a strict filter.
-See [this issue](https://github.com/HotelsDotCom/corc/issues/12) for more details.
+Predicate pushdown is a hint to the Orc Reader to skip some rows.

 ```
 val fp = org.apache.hadoop.hive.ql.io.sarg.SearchArgumentFactoy.newBuilder